matthijsberg/DSMR-HomeAssistant/README.md

     cycle: hourly
 ```

+NOTE: I tried building an averaging sensor and use the delta from that sensor as new sensor with a 5 min interval, but since the meter does not show 0 in that case you get weird results.
+If you find a way to do so, please share.

 ## MQTT from Sensor
 This is not rocket sience.
-Some basics, when using ESPhome data is send over a websocket connection to HA.
+Some basics; when using ESPhome data is send over a websocket connection to HA.
 This is the preffered method since some time for integration and overhead reasons apperently.
 You can still push data over MQTT out too with ESPHome.

-Adding this should get MQTT in all it's basics running for you: # Example configuration entry
+Adding this to you sensors yaml file in ESPHome and update the sensor should get MQTT in all it's basics running for you:
 ```
 mqtt:
   broker: 10.0.0.2